Ah, the good old days!

 We can talk about the good old days and learn from them.
 But if we spend all our time only rehashing old memories, other people will pass us by because they have their eyes on the road ahead and we don’t.

 The reality is that as industries change, some opportunities fade away and others come to the front.
 Social media basically didn’t exist fifteen years ago, and now we have marketing and networking tools they could only dream about back in the old days.

 So you did well a decade ago.
 Good for you.
 But that doesn’t limit you, and it doesn’t prop you up, either.
 The important question is what are you working on now?

-Like this article about “remember when”?
 Have you subscribed to our podcast?
-You can subscribe by clicking the button below.
+You can subscribe at Apple Podcasts.